Safety & Security – Namibia

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

-Nambia is a very safe, politically stable country.
+Namibia is a very safe, politically stable country.
 In our opinion, visitors have little cause for concern regarding personal safety.
 This is especially so when traveling on an organized trip and staying at lodges and camps.
-If you’re planning a self-drive trip in Namibia, you should read the travel advisory links below.
+If you’re planning a self-drive trip in Namibia, you should read the government travel advisory links below.

 Below are tips on staying safe in Namibia.